Wet Phone? How To Get Moisture Out of Your Phone

 What To Do If Your Phone Gets Wet

-- Remove Every Part You Can –
+- Remove Every Part You Can – This helps expose more surfaces for drying.

 - Remove your phone from its case and set the case aside to dry separately.